SAP-archive/lumira-extension-da-linkedin/README.md

 ![My image](https://github.com/SAP/lumira-extension-da-linkedin/blob/master/readmescreenshots/2.jpg) <br>

-2. After creating the application, we can now retrieve the API client ID and client secret which we will use later.
+2.After creating the application, we can now retrieve the API client ID and client secret which we will use later. <br>
 ![My image](https://github.com/SAP/lumira-extension-da-linkedin/blob/master/readmescreenshots/3.jpg)

 <strong>NOTE:</strong> We will also require the User Key and User Secret, i.e. the OAuth token and OAuth secret respectively.
 This can be done only programmatically.
 You can try it out using the following reference: https://developer.linkedin.com/docs/oauth2